openstreetmap/iD/CONTRIBUTING.md

 What happened instead?
 * We love screenshots.
 If you can take a picture of the issue, that is extra helpful.
 You can drag the image file onto the GitHub issue and it will be included with your bug report.
+* You can use a program like [LICEcap](http://www.cockos.com/licecap/) to record an animated gif.
 * Please keep bug reports professional and straightforward: trust us, we share your dismay at software breaking.
 * If you can, [enable web developer extensions](http://debugbrowser.com/) and report the JavaScript error message.